-The affirmative vote of a plurality of the shares of common stock present at the Annual Meeting (including by proxy) and entitled to vote is required for the election to the Board of each of the nominees for director.
+The affirmative vote of a plurality of the shares of common stock present, either online or by proxy, at the Annual Meeting and entitled to vote is required for the election to the Board of each of the nominees for director.
 Shareholders do not have the right to cumulate their votes in the election of directors.
 "Plurality" means that the individuals who receive the greatest number of votes cast "For" are elected as directors.
-Accordingly, the three nominees for director receiving the highest vote totals will be elected as directors of the Company.
+Accordingly, the two nominees for director receiving the highest vote totals will be elected as directors of the Company.